Putin trusted by 74% of Russians surveyed — pollster

 "As many as 74% of Russians stated they trust Vladimir Putin.
 A majority of the population (76%) is also confident that he is carrying out his duties as head of state well," the social service’s report notes.

-A total of 50% of survey participants gave a positive assessment of the government’s work.
-As for Prime Minister Mikhail Mishustin, 55% of respondents stated that he is performing well.
+A total of 46% of Russians surveyed gave a positive assessment of the government’s work.
+As for Prime Minister Mikhail Mishustin, 54% of respondents stated that he is performing well.